 Maira Kalman’s illustrations give the impression of someone as alive to the wonders and amusements of the world as a small child.
 This has always been Kalman’s gift: to find the peculiar in the ordinary and to imagine the dramatic inner lives of people she passes on the street, in the park, in a museum.
 An illustrator, author, and designer, Kalman is perpetually drawn to multi-faceted projects where the thread of connection is a sense of wonder, humor, and beauty.
 For Kalman, the path to create is a complicated and fraught one, and she is both lured and propelled by the unknown and its attendant challenges and surprises.

 Maira Kalman is the author and illustrator of 13 books for children and young adults, including the YA novel Why We Broke Up, which she created with Daniel Handler and which received the 2012 Printz Honor Award.
 Her most recent collaboration with Handler is Weather, Weather (October 2016) an evocative exploration of physical environments from around the world that offers a tender reflection on the passing of seasons, perspective, and memory.
-Other books for children include Ooh-la-la (Max in Love), What Pete Ate, and Fireboat: The Heroic Adventures of John Jay Harvey.
-Her most recent book for children is Hey Willy, See the Pyramids (Penguin Random House, Sept 2017).
+Other books for children include Ooh-la-la (Max in Love), What Pete Ate, Fireboat: The Heroic Adventures of John Jay Harvey, and Hey Willy, See the Pyramids.